seliv55/mito/README.md

 ![Fig 1](RC.png)

 Fig 1.The scheme of reactions implemented in the reduced model.
 In the model, electron transport in each respiratory complex (CI, CII, CIII, CIV) is reduced to one equation.
 The model also describes glycolysis (violet arrows), the Krebs cycle (blue arrows), ATP consumption (orange arrows), glutamate transport, and metabolism (green arrows), oxidative phosphorylation ( yellow arrows).
 ATP synthase (ATPsyn) can be transformed to the permeability transition pore (PTP).
-This process causes MPT.
+The latter process causes MPT.

 The reduction consists in simplification of the equations describing the reactions catalyzed by respiratory complexes and reactions of the malate-aspartate shuttle.
 <p/> The model also implements a possibility of mitochondrial permeability transition (MPT), i.e., a sudden nonspecific increase of permeability of the inner mitochondrial membrane for various ions and molecules weighting <1.5 kDa.